himanshu-sarkar/grade-vault/Readme.md

 ---

-## How to run
+## How to Run

-Make sure you have Python 3 installed.
-Then:
+Make sure Python 3 is installed.

+Run the project using:

 ```bash
 python grade_vault.py
 ```

-No libraries needed.
-Just vanilla Python.
+No external libraries required.

 ---